 What’s the Best Way to Treat Pet Allergies?

 The best treatment option depends on the kinds of reactions your child has to his pet.
-Typically, for any sort of respiratory allergic reaction, you can get a prescription medicine to counter the symptoms.
-Please be aware that some people think they can just take an over-the-counter product such as Benadryl, but these often have undesirable side effects, such as drowsiness.
-There are several non-drowsy preparations available over the counter.
+Typically, for common allergic reactions of the eyes or nose, you can get a prescription medicine to counter the symptoms.
+Please be aware that some people think they can just take any over-the-counter product but many of these often have undesirable side effects, such as drowsiness.
+Fortunately, there are several non-drowsy preparations available over the counter these days.

 Allergen immunotherapy, or “allergy shots”, is the ultimate allergy therapy for many people with allergies.
 It works by retraining the immune system to be more tolerant of environmental allergens.
 Immunotherapy is a long-term solution and often provides decades of relief.
 This is most beneficial in cases where someone cannot avoid exposure to the animal or if the allergic reactions cannot be relieved with medications.

 What Else Can Be Done to Minimize Exposure to Pet Allergens?

 Realistically, you may not be able to avoid all of the common allergens, but there are some steps you can take to reduce exposure: